jimdavis1/Subtree-Analysis/README.md

 ```(( ( ( ( SRR1914397: 0.000550, ( ( SRR3295889: 0.000000, SRR2583949: 0.000000): 0.000550, SRR2583962: 0.000550) 0.000: 0.000550) 0.943: 0.000550, ( SRR2993804: 0.000550, ( SRR3210384: 0.000550, SRR2981109: 0.001100) 0.736: 0.001100) 0.342: 0.000550) 1.000: 0.004590, ( SRR1534824: 0.000550, ( ( ( SRR1200749: 0.000550, SRR3057229: 0.000550) 0.456: 0.000550, SRR1631196: 0.001100) 0.443: 0.000550, ( ( ( ( ( SRR1202996: 0.001100, SRR3664861: 0.000550) 0.000: 0.001100, SRR2638070: 0.000550) 0.000: 0.000550, ( ( SRR3146664: 0.000550, SRR3932918: 0.000550) 0.000: 0.000550, ( SRR3933056: 0.000000, SRR3664614: 0.000000, SRR3664684: 0.000000, SRR3665234: 0.000000): 0.000550) 0.000: 0.000550) 0.000: 0.000550, SRR2566885: 0.002200) 0.000: 0.000550, SRR2566981: 0.001650) 0.000: 0.001100) 0.835: 0.001100) 1.000: 0.003840) 1.000: 0.001270, ( SRR2637879: 0.000550, ( SRR3664639: 0.000550, ( SRR3295726: 0.000550, SRR3056905: 0.000550) 0.000: 0.000550) 0.000: 0.001100) 0.832: 0.006220) 0.486;```

 The first program in this repo divides a tree file into all possible subtrees.
 This is done simply by searching for open and closed parentheses in the Newick file.
-The resulting list of subtrees does not consider each individual tip to be a subtree.
+The program does not consider each individual tip to be a subtree.
 It also lists the full tree as the final "subtree" on the last line of the file.
-I should point out that this program has not been tested on trees with node labels, and it will probably fail in cases where tips contain parentheses.
+I should point out that this program has not been tested on trees with internal node labels, and it will probably fail in cases where tips contain parentheses.
 Because of this, the script is only intended to be used in this context.

-typing
+typing:

 ```perl all_subtrees.pl <Sal.example.nwk >Sal.example.subtrees```

 Yields the file with all of the possible subtrees.